pism/pism/doc/sphinx/getting-started.rst

 On a supercomputer, the ``runparallel.sh`` script generally should be modified to submit jobs to the scheduler.
 See example scripts ``advanced/paramspawn.sh`` and ``advanced/paramsubmit.sh`` for a parameter study that does this.
 (But see your system administrator if you don't know what a "job scheduler" is!)
 Of course, if you have a supercomputer then you can redo this parameter study on a 5 km grid.

-Results from these runs are seen in Figures \ref{fig:ivolparamstudy} and \ref{fig:paramstudy}.
+Results from these runs are seen in Figures :ref:`fig:ivolparamstudy` and :ref:`fig:paramstudy`.
 In the former we see that the :math:`(0.5,3)` run simply continues the previous initialization run.
 In some other graphs we see abrupt initial changes, caused by abrupt parameter change, e.g. when the basal sliding becomes much more plastic (:math:`q=0.1`).
 In all cases with :math:`e=1` the flow slows and the sheet grows in volume as discharge decreases, while in all cases with :math:`e=6` the flow accelerates and the sheet shrinks in volume as discharge increases.

-In Figure \ref{fig:paramstudy} we can compare the surface speed model results to observations.
+In Figure :ref:`fig:paramstudy` we can compare the surface speed model results to observations.
 Roughly speaking, the ice softness parameter :math:`e` has effects seen most-clearly by comparing the interior of the ice sheet; scan left-to-right for the :math:`e=1,3,6` subfigures.
 The basal sliding exponent :math:`q` has effects seen most-clearly by comparing flow along the very steep margin, especially in the southern half of the ice sheet; scan top-to-bottom for :math:`q=0.1,0.5,1.0`, going from nearly-plastic at top to linear at bottom.

 From such figures we can make an informal assessment and comparison of the results, but objective assessment is important.
 Example objective functionals include: *(i)* compute the integral of the square (or other power) of the difference between the model and observed surface velocity [AschwandenAdalgeirsdottirKhroulev]_, or *(ii)* compute the model-observed differences between the histogram of the number of cells with a given surface speed [BKAJS]_.
 Note that these functionals are measuring the effects of changing a small number of parameters, namely two parameters in the current study.
 So-called "inversion" might use the same objective functionals but with a much larger parameter space.
 Inversion is therefore capable of achieving much smaller objective measures [Habermannetal2013]_, [Larouretal2012]_, [Priceetal2011]_, though at the cost of less understanding, perhaps, of the meaning of the optimal parameter values.

+.. _sec-nctoolsintro:

 Handling NetCDF files
 ---------------------

-\label{subsect:nctoolsintro}  PISM takes one or more NetCDF files as input, then it does some computation, and then it produces one or more NetCDF files as output.
+PISM takes one or more NetCDF files as input, then it does some computation, and then it produces one or more NetCDF files as output.
 But other tools are usually needed to help to extract meaning from NetCDF files, and yet more NetCDF tools help with creating PISM input files or post-processing PISM output files.
-Thus we finish this section with a list of NetCDF tools in Table \ref{tab:NetCDFview}.
+Thus we finish this section with a list of NetCDF tools in Table :ref:`tab:NetCDFview`.

 The PISM authors use ``ncview`` and "``ncdump -h``" for quick visualization and metadata examination.
 NCO has powerful command-line manipulation of NetCDF files, but requires some learning.
 Another such command-line tool is CDO, but to use CDO on PISM files first run the script ``nc2cdo.py``, from the ``util/`` PISM directory, on the file to fix the metadata so that CDO will understand the mapping.
 Finally, Python scripts using the ``netcdf4-python`` package (see the PISM Installation Manual) are often the best way to non-trivially change a NetCDF file or make publishable figures from it.
 Matlab also has good NetCDF I/O capabilities.

-See Table \ref{tab:modelhierarchy} in subsection \ref{sec:model-hierarchy} for an overview on the data necessary for modeling.
-For more information on the format of input files for PISM, see section \ref{sec:initboot}.
+See Table :ref:`tab:modelhierarchy` in subsection :ref:`sec:model-hierarchy` for an overview on the data necessary for modeling.
+For more information on the format of input files for PISM, see section :ref:`sec:initboot`.

 .. csv-table:: A selection of tools for viewing and modifying NetCDF files.
    :name: tab:NetCDFview